sumeda-maras/yelp-business-analytics/README.md

-elp Business Intelligence Platform
+Yelp Business Intelligence Platform
-Traffic Forecasting & Customer Review Analytics for Small Restaurants Problem

 Small restaurants and cafes often make staffing, inventory, and operational decisions based on intuition rather than data.
-Without access to the analytics resources used by large chains, they face challenges such as overstaffing, inventory waste, and limited insight into what drives customer satisfaction.
-Approach
-Analyzed the Yelp Academic Dataset, leveraging 10,000 businesses and 468,000+ reviews to develop predictive analytics tools for local food businesses.
-Engineered features capturing weekly seasonality, long-term demand trends, and customer sentiment across key categories including food quality, service, ambiance, value, and speed.
-Solution
+Unlike large restaurant chains, they typically lack access to analytics tools that help optimize costs and improve customer satisfaction.
+This project uses the Yelp Academic Dataset to provide data-driven insights that help local businesses better understand customer behavior, predict demand, and identify what drives positive reviews.

+Restaurants face three common challenges:
+- Overstaffing or understaffing, leading to unnecessary labor costs
+- Inventory waste from inaccurate demand planning
+- Limited understanding of what factors influence customer satisfaction

+The goal was to build an affordable analytics solution that helps businesses make smarter operational decisions.

+Approach:
+1. Customer Traffic Forecasting
-Built an ensemble forecasting model (Prophet + XGBoost) to predict daily customer traffic with 1.12 MAE, enabling data-driven staffing and inventory planning.
+Built a forecasting model to predict daily customer traffic using: Prophet, XGBoost Feature engineering for: Weekly patterns, Seasonal trends, Historical traffic behavior

+2. Review Analysis
+Developed an NLP pipeline to identify which aspects of the customer experience drive 5-star reviews.
+Analyzed mentions of: Food, Service, Ambience, Value, Speed, Results

+Traffic Prediction
+Ensemble Model: Prophet + XGBoost
+Mean Absolute Error (MAE): 1.12 check-ins

+Key finding:
-Developed an NLP-based review classification model achieving 90% accuracy and 92% precision in identifying the primary drivers of 5-star reviews.
+Food quality and service were the strongest drivers of 5-star reviews.
-Performed aspect-based sentiment analysis to quantify the impact of food, service, ambiance, value, and speed on customer satisfaction.
+Value and speed had a smaller impact on customer satisfaction.
-Results
-The platform helps small businesses:
-Optimize staffing schedules based on predicted customer demand.
-Reduce inventory waste through more accurate traffic forecasting.
-Improve customer satisfaction by prioritizing factors most associated with positive reviews.
-Analysis revealed that food quality and service were the strongest predictors of 5-star ratings, while value and speed played secondary roles.
-By transforming Yelp data into actionable business insights, the project provides small businesses with analytics capabilities typically available only to larger restaurant chains.
-Skills Used
-Python, Pandas, NumPy, Scikit-learn, XGBoost, Prophet, NLP, Sentiment Analysis, Feature Engineering, Time Series Forecasting, Data Visualization, Predictive Modeling, Machine Learning